UCL/Kapta-Lite/README.md

 **What is Captallite**
-Captallite is a platform for private, paid crowdmapping with (WhatsApp) Chats and (Google) Photos.
+Captallite is a platform for private, paid crowdmapping with Photos and WhatsApp.

 **What is WhatsApp Maps**
 WhatsApp Maps are private community maps made with WhatsApp.

 **What is Photos Maps**
-Photos Maps are private maps made with geotagged photos that are in the phone's (Google) Photos gallery.
+Photos Maps are private maps made with geotagged photos that are in the phone's Photos gallery.

 **What are Captallite Business Mappers?**
 People who make a business creating maps with Captallite.